gslf/PythonSE/DataStructures/HashTable/README.md

 A **hash table** is a data structure that is used to store **keys/value pairs**.
 Each key is passed through a hash function, which returns an index in the array, and the value associated with the key is stored at that index.
 A **hash function** is any function that can be used to map a data set of an arbitrary size to a data set of a fixed size.

 The strength of hash tables comes from their ability to provide constant-time access and their effective handling of large datasets.
 The hash function determines the index where a particular key-value pair will reside.
-When keys hash to the same index (a collision), a collision resolution strategy, such as chaining or open addressing, is employed to keep the data accessible.
+When keys hash to the same index (a collision), a resolution strategy is employed to keep the data accessible.

 ![Hash Table - visual representation](/DataStructures/HashTable/res/hash_table_visualization.png)